spmedia/PhishingSecLists/README.md

 Example 2:

-Discovery of an open `/scripts/` dir on a scam landing page with some interesting files in it
+Discovery of an open `/scripts/` dir on a scam landing page with some interesting files in it.

 ![](https://i.imgur.com/FDZ7fXI.png)